LilymoonW/FinalProject_CS340/README.md

 - Why Z3?
 It allows for clean, propositional logic modeling.
 We could express conditions like "label ≠ content" and apply constraints systematically.
 - Why not Alloy?
 While Alloy can handle logic well, Z3’s first-order logic and solver feedback make it easier to express and verify small-scale logical deduction puzzles.

+### 5. Magic Squares
+We used Z3 for this model as it involves arithmetic operations on integers, whereas integer operations are rather limited in Alloy.

 ---